 To keep your furniture free of dust mites, you’ll want to regularly give it a thorough cleaning.
 Dust mites are microscopic pests that feed on dead skin and can cause dust mite allergies and asthma to your itchy skin.
 These critters thrive in warm, damp environments such as upholstered furniture, carpets, and mattresses.

-To eliminate them from your futon seat, start by hoovering the entire surface with an padding attachment to remove any visible debris or dirt.
-Follow this with an anti-allergen spray designed specifically for dust mite infestations.
-Spray the entire surface of the futon seat and allow it to remain until dry.
+To eliminate them from your futon seat, start by hoovering the entire surface with a padding attachment to remove any visible debris or dirt.
+Follow this with an anti-allergen spray or dust mites spray designed specifically for dust mite infestations.
+Spray the entire surface of the futon seat and allow it to remain until dry when you know about dust mites.

 You may need to repeat this process several times before all the dust mites have been eliminated.
 Additionally, make sure to wash any removable cushions or covers in hot water every few weeks as part of regular maintenance.